Finishing the 2024 Parade Season Strong

 |0

-This work, Finishing the 2024 Parade Season Strong, by LCpl Chloe McAfee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Finishing the 2024 Parade Season Strong [Image 10 of 10], by LCpl Christopher Prelle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.